rtlong/media-maintenance/README.md

 There are two scripts here: `movies-maintenance`, and `tv-maintenance`.
 I wrote them to help ensure my collection of TV shows and movies collections organized.
 The scripts are intended to be interactive; so they're not really well-suited for use as a _cron_ job.
 I only run them after I have ripped a new disc into the collection, as at no other time should the files change.

+They are written in Ruby, and I use them on MRI 1.9.2.
+YMMV if you use them on a different version.

 # Movies

 This script aims to organize your film collection using the following format: